 Severe respiratory distress

-Cough or difficulty breathing plus at least one of the following:
+Children: clinical signs of pneumonia (i.e., cough or difficulty in breathing) plus at least one of the following:

 Central cyanosis or SpO₂ <90%

-Severe respiratory distress (e.g., grunting, very severe chest indrawing)
+Severe respiratory distress (e.g., fast breathing, grunting, very severe chest indrawing)

-Signs of pneumonia with a general danger sign (i.e., inability to breastfeed or drink, lethargy or unconsciousness, or convulsions).
+Inability to breastfeed or drink, lethargy or unconsciousness, or convulsions.

-While the diagnosis is made on clinical grounds, chest imaging may identify or exclude some pulmonary complications.
+While the diagnosis can be made on clinical grounds, chest imaging may assist in diagnosis and identify or exclude pulmonary complications.

 Use of this content is subject to our disclaimer